berichan/ACNHMobileSpawner/README.md

 ### Android builds

+The application requires an Android device running at minimum Android 4.4 (KitKat) with support for OpenGLES2.

 Builds are not guaranteed to be stable and you run them at your own risk.
 You may download the [apk files here](https://github.com/berichan/ACNHMobileSpawner/releases).

 ### Screenshots